MA Music, Northeastern Illinois University

-PhD Music Education, University of South Florida
+PhD Music, University of South Florida

-For her graduate work, Dr. Rinsema studied vocal pedagogy and performance at Northeastern Illinois University, musicology at Cornell University, and music education at the University of South Florida.
-She received a masters degree in music from Northeastern Illinois University in 2007 and a PhD in music from the University of South Florida in 2012.
+Prior to her post at NAU, Rinsema studied vocal pedagogy and performance at Northeastern Illinois University, musicology at Cornell University, and music education at the University of South Florida (USF).
+She received a PhD in music from USF in 2012.

 Dr. Rinsema has presented her research at a variety of academic conferences across the US, Europe, and Canada, among them: Symposium on the History of Music Education, Suncoast Music Education Conference, the International Symposium on the Philosophy of Music Education, New Directions in Music Education, and May Day Colloquium.
 She has given guest lectures at Cornell University, University of Michigan, Arizona State University, and University of South Florida.

 Rinsema has recorded and performed with the early music groups Mignarda and Florida Pro Musica works by Josquin, Guerrero, and Palestrina, among others.
 She was a also a soloist and member of the Cornell University Chamber Singers.
 In 2016, she performed the soprano role in Pergolesi’s Stabat Mater with fellow NAU faculty members.

 MUS294 Birth and Development of Rock Music

 MUS295 The Cultural Study of Popular Music